olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

 .. note::
   The NGINX configuration file is completely standard except I changed the listen port to be from 80 to 8080 since the server will be running as a non-root user.
-The Route that we will add later on will redirect traffic coming in on port 80 to our server running on port 8080.
+The Route, that we will add later on, will redirect traffic coming in on port 80 to our server running on port 8080.

 The BuildConfig, the following should be placed inside a ``buildconfig.yaml`` file: